fusion94/fusion94.org/_posts/2015-09-10-flashforge-creator-pro.md

 finally settled on the FlashForge Creator Pro Dual Extrusion 3D Printer (FFCP).

 Some of the reasons I chose the FFCP is because it's totally enclosed.
-This should allow for more efficient and higher quality BS prints.
+This should allow for more efficient and higher quality ABS prints.
 It has a three-point platform leveling system which is pretty intuitive.
 It has a heat resistant build platform support made of highly-durable metal.
 And has a thicker Z-axis rod which provides for steadier and precise movement.